-Any substitution of courses not included in the published curriculum of a course of study must be approved by the Department Chair and Academic Dean.
+Any substitution of courses not included in the published curriculum of a course of study must be approved by the Department Chair, Academic Dean, or Director of Education.
 Because the College curriculum has been designed to specifically prepare the student for his or her chosen field of study, substitution of courses is discouraged and will be approved only in cases where such substitution can be shown to advance the student's career preparation or educational achievement.
-Course substitution may be allowed to assist a student in meeting required credit hours for graduation if, at the discretion of the Academic Dean or College President, it would advance the student's educational objectives.
+Course substitution may be allowed to assist a student in meeting required credit hours for graduation if, at the discretion of the Academic Dean, Director of Education, or College President, it would advance the student's educational objectives.